-As part of this strategy, the Company's Board of Directors approved a reduction of approximately 60% of the Company's current workforce.
-The Company notified impacted employees on August 14, 2023 and recorded total restructuring costs of \$4,163 in for the three-month period year ended September 30, 2023 December 31, 2023.
-These costs consisted of severance and benefit costs of \$4,063 \$4,063 and contract termination costs of \$100, all of which are expected to be paid in cash. \$100.
-The Company paid \$149 \$3,998 of severance and benefit costs and \$100 of contract termination costs in the year ended December 31, 2023.
-The Reprioritization is substantially complete as of December 31, 2023, and the remaining costs were paid during the three-month period ended September 30, 2023.
-Accrued restructuring costs of \$3,914 are included in accrued expenses in the Condensed Consolidated Balance Sheets as of September 30, 2023.
-The remaining costs are expected to be paid primarily during the fourth first quarter of 2023.
-The estimated costs that the Company expects to incur and the expected timing to complete the Reprioritization are subject to a number 2024.
+As part of this strategy, the Company's Board of Directors approved a reduction of approximately 60% of the Company's workforce.
+The Company notified impacted employees on August 14, 2023 and recorded total restructuring costs of \$4,163 for the year ended December 31, 2023.
+These costs consisted of severance and benefit costs of \$4,063 and contract termination costs of \$100.
+The Company paid \$3,998 of severance and benefit costs and \$100 of contract termination costs in the year ended December 31, 2023.
+The Reprioritization is substantially complete as of December 31, 2023, and the remaining costs were paid during the first quarter of 2024.